-December 15, 2017 is the deadline for the submission of all materials for applications to the program for Fall 2018.
+December 15, 2018 is the deadline for the submission of all application materials for admission to the program in Fall 2019.

 Students must complete a minimum of 14 regular graduate courses (42 semester hours) and spend a minimum of three years in residence.
 A two-course sequence in research methodology is required of all students, along with any two of the departmental core courses in American Government, Comparative Politics, International Relations, or Political Theory.
 Students also participate in a two-semester dissertation colloquium during the third year of study.

 The graduate curriculum in political science incorporates five fields: